 Higher Education, Learning Regions and the Malaysian Transformation Policies ; Student Assessment in Portugal: Academic Practice and Bologna Policy;In the Shadow of Celebrity?
 World-Class University Policies and Public Value in Higher Education; Job Satisfaction of Academics: Does Gender Matter?; Volunteered Volunteers: Role Expectations and Performance of the US University President and Chancellor’s Partner – ; When and How Does Europe Matter?
 Higher Education Policy Change in Croatia, Serbia and Slovenia.

 The June 2014 edition of New in HEDBIB has been published.
 New in Hedbib is a resource containing full references of newly entered publications into HEDBIB.

 Published five times a year, New in HEDBIB is divided into the six main IAU priority themes: Equitable access and success in higher education; doctoral education; internationalisation; higher education and Education for All; intercultural dialogue; and sustainable development plus Other themes.
 IAU priority themes are sub-divided by region.

 Each issue is supplemented by the IAU montly selection 'We Recommend', which provides a close-up of one or more publication

 Selective Bibliography on Higher Education in the countries of the Amazon

 This Bibliography provides a selection of references of monographs, documents, reports and periodical articles on higher education in the nine countries which are part of the Amazon: Bolivia, Brazil, Colombia, Equator, French Guyana, Guyana, Peru, Suriname and Venezuela.
 It covers the last five years, from 2009 to date.
-It has been produced within the context of the IAU International Conference on Blending Higher Education and Traditional Knowledge for Sustainable Development which takes place on 19 - 21 March 2014.
+It was produced within the context of the IAU International Conference on Blending Higher Education and Traditional Knowledge for Sustainable Development which took place on 19 - 21 March 2014.